lief-project/LIEF/doc/sphinx/extended/dwarf/index.md

-Additionally, you may also want to explore the {ref}`BinaryNinja <plugins-binaryninja-dwarf>` and {ref}`Ghidra <plugins-ghidra-dwarf>` DWARF export plugins, which generate debug information based on the analyses performed by these frameworks.
+Additionally, you may also want to explore the {ref}`BinaryNinja <plugins-binaryninja-dwarf>` and {ref}`Ghidra <plugins-ghidra-dwarf>` DWARF export plugins, which generate debug information based on the analysis performed by these frameworks.

 (extended-dwarf-to-decl)=